I know this sounds weird, but you can have the best business video ever made and it could still be a failure.

 For really making your app look professional

-If your business is an app, of course you need to think about hosting your video or videos on the app store, play store, and Android play market.
+If your business is an app, of course, you need to think about hosting your video or videos on the app store, and android play market.
 Videos on an app store raise conversion and it makes your entire presence there look impressive.
 Again, if this option is in your future, you need to plan for it in your production and consider all the limitations or video dimensions.
 You can learn what to consider when creating app marketing or explainer videos here.

 How to Make an Android and iPhone App Demo Video